NativeScript/docs-v7/docs/start/troubleshooting.md

 **Solution:** Currently there's no solution, but we are wokring on updating the build to work with this option enabled.

-### Cannot run or debug apps on iOS 8.1.3 devices with Xcode 6.1

-**Problem:** On macOS systems with Xcode 6.1 installed, you cannot run or debug apps on iOS 8.1.3 devices.<br/>The developer disk images provided with the iOS SDK in Xcode 6.1 are not compatible with iOS 8.1.3.
-The NativeScript CLI uses these disk images to work with your attached iOS devices.

-**Solution:** Update to Xcode 6.1.1 or later.

 ### The `debug` command times out on Android devices

 **Problem:** The `debug` command times out when you attempt to debug on Android devices or emulators and the debug tools do not start.<br/>The `debug` command is configured with a 30-second timeout.
 On slower computer configurations, the CLI might exceed this timeout when connecting to your Android devices or emulators.